francescodelprato/francescodelprato.github.io/research/index.md

 <details>
   <summary> Short abstract </summary>

  Structural estimation using the Simulated Method of Moments (SMM) aims to iteratively minimize the difference between moments from simulated data and those from real-world data.
-We propose an approach to speed up this process by minimizing a neural network that approximates the map between parameters and moments—an object that can be built by exploiting parallel computation.
+We propose an approach to speed up this process by fitting a neural network that approximates the map between parameters and moments—an object that can be built by exploiting parallel computation.
 </details>

 <br />